 608 Captions (aka: line 21 captions, EIA-608, CEA-608)

 These captions contain white text against a black box that surrounds the text.
-It appears on top of video content and has support for four caption tracks.
+It appears on top of video content, in the lower portion of the screen, and has support for four caption tracks.
+Read more about CEA-608 captions.

 708 Captions (aka: CEA-708)